-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 4.3 Landlords should manage residents' expectations from the outset, being clear where a desired outcome is unreasonable or unrealistic Yes Expectations are managed at the outset of any complaint and during initial and all communications 4.4 A complaint should be resolved at the earliest possible opportunity, having assessed what evidence is needed to fully consider the issues, what outcome would resolve the matter for the resident and whether there are any urgent actions required.
+Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 4.3 Landlords should manage residents' expectations from the outset, being clear where a desired outcome is unreasonable or unrealistic Yes Expectations are managed at the outset of any complaint and during initial and all communications

+4.4 A complaint should be resolved at the earliest possible opportunity, having assessed what evidence is needed to fully consider the issues, what outcome would resolve the matter for the resident and whether there are any urgent actions required.
 Yes Complaint handlers are encouraged to resolve all complaints in a timely manner.
+We are part of a PFI contract which requires all complaints to have a written response in 10 working days.
 4.5 Landlords should give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord where this is reasonable.
-Yes All customers have the opportunity to have a representative deal with their complaint for them, as set out in our Customer Feedback Policy.
+Yes All customers have the opportunity to have a representative deal with their complaint for them, as set out in our Complaints Policy.
 4.8 Where a key issue of a complaint relates to the parties' legal obligations landlords should clearly set out their understanding of the obligations of both parties.
 Yes We are always guided by specific tenancy / leaseholder agreements and our customer feedback policy.
 4.9 Communication with the resident should not generally identify individual members of staff or contractors.
 Yes Should a customer identify a member of staff or contractor within their complaint, then they will be identified back to them within any correspondence, however this is not common practice to do so where the staff member has not been identified.
 4.10 Landlords should keep residents regularly updated about the progress of the investigation.
-Yes We have a next contact date for which complaint handlers can set this as a reminder to make regular contact with the customer.
-This should be no longer that every 2 weeks, unless agreed with the customer.
+Yes We are required to respond in 10 working days as part of the PFI contract.
+If a review is complex then we will ensure communications are agreed with the customer.
 4.16 Landlords should seek feedback from residents in relation to the landlord's complaint handling as part of the drive to encourage a positive complaint and learning culture.
-Yes Complaint handling satisfaction surveys are sent out every month to all complaints.
-The results reported are then used to improve complaint handling across the group.
+Yes We undertake an annual tenant satisfaction survey to review feedback.
+We have a PFI monitoring panel and tenants and residents group and will also seek feedback through these forums.

 4.17 Landlords should recognise the impact that being complained about can have on future service delivery.
-Landlords should ensure that staff are supported and engaged in the complaints process, including the learning that can be gained Yes All complaint handlers are provided training and support throughout the process of dealing with a complaint.
-All complaints handlers need to ensure that learning details are identified and recorded on each complaint to allow for lessons learned to embed a culture of continuous improvement.
+Landlords should ensure that staff are supported and engaged in the complaints process, including the learning that can be gained Yes All complaint handlers are supported throughout the process of dealing with a complaint.
+Lessons learnt will be reviewed and as applicable included in the complaint response.
 4.19 Any restrictions placed on a resident's contact due to unacceptable behaviour should be appropriate to their needs and should demonstrate regard for the provisions of the Equality Act 2010.
-Yes Our unreasonable persistence policy is in line with the Equality Act 2010
+Yes Our unreasonable persistence policy (included in the complaints policy) is in line with the Equality Act 2010